HL7/fhir-exchange-routing-ig/input/pages/index.md

 - [Use Cases and Roles](use-cases.html) gives an overview of the guide's goals and participants.
 - [Specification](specification.html) describes the solution in detail.
+- [Exception Handling](exceptions.html) describes expectations for conveying destination-reported exceptions as well as those detected by an intermediary.
+- [Security](security.html) identifies aspects needed to support the IG's flows and addtional guidance defined elsewhere.

 <p></p>